Kurrawong/fair-ease-matcher/documentation.md

 - Users can select metadata records provided by the GeoDAB
 - One or more metadata records can be selected for concurrent analysis
 - Users can view the raw XML of records selected for analysis
-- The analysis can be resticted to different theme graphs in the triplestore
+- The analysis can be restricted to different theme graphs in the triplestore
 - The analysis method can be selected
 - The results shall be displayed in a tabular format providing information on:
-  - the method and submethod used; search and match terms; match URIs/links for the object with the property/object that matched; and the property that was matched on.
+  - the method and sub-method used; search and match terms; match URIs/links for the object with the property/object that matched; and the property that was matched on.
   - the portion of search terms for which a result was found in the knowledge graph
 - unmatched terms can be searched in 'federated' type manner in other analyser/search systems